 - Non-English characters in the email body will not be imported.

 Having all your important email accounts in a single application may impact the business communication smooth and streamline better email management.
-It is the common requirement to import data files into your primary email client and Thunderbird provides enough methods to import MBOX files.
+It is the common requirement to import data files into your primary email client and Thunderbird provides enough methods to import MBOX to Thunderbird.

 But, we also mentioned the drawbacks of the manual import process and if you want to get better results, then you should use the proper software to import MBOX files after conversion or migration.
 The software will create a healthy MBOX file that will be accessible in Thunderbird and you can use it as a native account.
 It will consist of all attachments, images, header details, and non-English characters in the file and also maintain the read/unread status of email messages.